STem Applied Research and Training Projects

 Antibiotic resistance is the ability of bacteria or other microbes to resist the effects of an antibiotic MRSA and other strains of bacteria are resistance to multiple types of commercially available antibiotics.
 This project is designed to find novel antibiotics that are produced in the environment by bacteria and fungi.
 Such antibiotics might help combat MRSA and other pathogenic bacteria.

-In this project students will help identify which species of crayfish are populating the Wake County streams.
-We will spend four Saturday afternoons each semester wading in streams all over the county and sample crayfish.
-Although waders and nets will be provided, this is fieldwork, therefore, students should expect to be outside for four hours at a time wading in cold water.
+In this project students will help identify which fauna (invertebrates: crayfish and aquatic insects) and flora (trees, bushes, etc.) species are populating streams found in Wake county.
+This project will involve literature reviews, wading in streams (to sample invertebrates and water quality) and walking along the stream banks (to sample the flora) in riparian zones.
+Although waders and nets will be provided, this is field work, therefore, students should expect to be outside for four hours at a time wading in cold water or walking in the forest.
 This project is the perfect opportunity to learn some real field skills as well as being exposed to what an environmental consultant job is all about.
-Finally, students will learn how to identify crayfish and other freshwater stream invertebrates, and learn more about population ecology and the natural world by exploring it themselves.
+Finally, students will learn how to identify invertebrates and plants, determine water quality, and learn more about population ecology and the natural world by exploring it themselves.

 Students working on this project will help to track pollinator diversity in the Pollinator Meadow or around campus on Wake Tech’s Scott Northern Wake Campus.
 Students will help collect insect samples, help to identify the insects to order and determine if the pollinator diversity is changing over time.